graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 ## Further reading
 ### Sample source code
-TODO upload this tutorial's sample code to the GraphQL Java org

-The source code for this tutorial can be found on GitHub.
+The source code for this tutorial can be found on [GitHub](https://github.com/graphql-java/graphql-java-tutorial).

 ### Documentation
 Read the GraphQL Java [documentation](https://www.graphql-java.com/documentation/).